 c) One letter of recommendation from a peer.

 An official copy of the National Certifying Examination scores sent direclty to us from the NCCPA.

 Official transcript from Primary Care PA Program attended sent to us directly from your program with official school seal.
 After graduation, we will need final school transcript.

 Copy of Primary Care PA Program graduation diploma, or if still a student, your program director must verify your status as a student in good standing and your anticipated graduation date (include with letter of recommendation from program director).

 Personal Statement: A brief statement of interest and motivation for Orthopedic Surgery including how you became interested in the field, what attracted you to it, future goals and career plans.

 All candidates are given an equal opportunity to interview.
 The applicants are informed in writing and via e-mail of their interview date and time.
 The interview panel consists of the program director, medical director, program coordinator, and senior PA Fellows(s).

 All applicants who are accepted, named as an alternate, or declined a position are informed in writing.
 The accepted candidates must then respond in writing accepting their position as an Orthopaedic PA Fellow and complete a background check prior to final acceptance into the program.

 Note: We do not provide individual feedback on why an applicant was not accepted into the program.

-The fellow will meet with the Human Resources Manager of Arrowhead Orthopaedics (AO) on their first day in order to complete their medical benefits package and bloodborne pathogens training.
-The fellowship coordinator will review and obtain signatures for the fellows Training Contract, Delegation of Services, and Job Description.
-Within the first week the fellows training with the Fellowship Director will encompass an orientation to the roles, responsibilities, regulations, and protocols as a PA in the Fellowship Program and for each hospital they will rotate through.
+The Fellow will meet with the Human Resources Manager and credentialing staff of Arrowhead Orthopaedics (AO) on their first day in order to complete their medical benefits package payroll documents, final credentialing documents, and new employee training.
+Within the first week the Fellows training with the Fellowship Director will encompass an orientation to the roles, responsibilities, regulations, and protocols as a PA in the Fellowship.